PriyaranjanKS/FusionDevBlogs/_posts/2024-07-22-Copilot-Adaptive-Cards.md

 ![Step 2](\images\05_CopilotUsingAdaptiveCard\1_3.png)

 ## Use Case: Reward and Recognition Program

 Let’s delve into a practical scenario: implementing a Reward and Recognition Program where employees can select and order a reward based on their eligibility.
 We’ll explore how to integrate Adaptive Cards with Copilot and utilize Office 365 and Dataverse actions to build an end-to-end bot without the use of Power Automate.

 ### Overview of the Process:

-Let's take a look at the overall process that we are implementing with Copilot and Connector Actions:
+Lets take a look at the overall process that we are implementing with Copilot and Connector Actions
 - **Use the Office 365 mail connector** to get the current user's email ID.
 - **Query the Dataverse table** using connector action to check if the user has already claimed a reward.
 - If the user has not claimed a reward, **provide an Adaptive Card** for selecting a product and entering the shipping address.
-- **Send the user's selection and address via email** using the Office 365 mail connector action to the concerned team to process the order.
+- **Send the user's selection and address via email** using the Office 365 mail connector actionto the concerned team to process the order.

 ![Step 2](\images\05_CopilotUsingAdaptiveCard\0_0.png)